reahl/parseltongue/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with Parseltongue, the Python interface to GemStone/S 64.
+This guide will help you get started with Parseltongue, a Python interface to GemStone/S 64.

-For more examples and detailed API documentation, see the API reference section.
+For more examples see :doc:`examples`, for API documentation, see :doc:`api/ptongue`.

 Connecting to GemStone